zepben/ewb-sdk-jvm/CONTRIBUTING.md

 1. All new classes should be written in Kotlin.
 Java code will only be accepted if it's a minor addition to an existing java file.
 Conversion of java code to Kotlin is welcome, but will only be accepted if its relevant to the change being made.
 1. All changes must follow the code style.
 For Intellij this can be imported from [here](TODO)
-1. AGPL headers must be added to all new code files.
+1. MPL headers must be added to all new code files.
 1. All patches must have tests.
 1. All tests must pass.